Jekyll & Hyde: Direct from Broadway: Plot summary

 Utterson comes to Jekyll's lab and witnesses Hyde revert to Dr. Henry Jekyll.
 The truth is now known and Jekyll wants to be restored to his former self ("The Way Back").
 Jekyll wants to protect Lucy and sends her money.
 As Lucy begins to plan "A New Life" for herself, Hyde arrives and murders her.
-Jekyll struggles harder and harder to contain Hyde ("Confrontation").
+Back at his lab, Jekyll faces off with Hyde in a final battle for control(“Confrontation").